haskell-org/summer-of-haskell/content/news/2019-05-29-alga-introduction.md

 All three of them have their advantages and disadvantages.
 The most commonly used is the adjacency lists approach: that is storing a list of neighbors for each vertex.
-In fact, I can think of only one common algorithm for which this approach is not perfect: it is Cruscal's algorithm for finding the minimum spanning tree.
+In fact, I can think of only one common algorithm for which this approach is not perfect: it is Kruskal's algorithm for finding the minimum spanning tree.

 However, the problem is that feeding graphs formed this way to algorithms is not always safe.
-For example, if the algorithm is designed for bidirectional graphs, it may rely on the fact that if some vertex $u$ is in the list of neighbors of some another vertex $v$ then $v$ is in the list of neighbors of
+For example, if the algorithm is designed for bidirectional graphs, it may rely on the fact that if some vertex `u` is in the list of neighbors of some another vertex `v` then `v` is in the list of neighbors of `u`.
-$u$.

 A traditional solution for functional programming would be to guarantee the consistency of input data for the algorithm by taking a representation of the